wix-incubator/ui-autotools/packages/schema-extract/README.md

 The linker receives a file name and the name of an export in that file and returns the linked schema of that export.

 How is it any different than the `ts transformer`?
-When we transform a schema using the `ts transformer`, the result we get will only reference other types (Import or from the same file) using the $ref property.
+When we transform a schema using the `ts transformer`, the result we get will only reference other types (import or from the same file) using the $ref property.

 The linker flattens some of these types by linking them together.